jamescosborn/.entropy/README.md

 2. glossary update -- ?
 __glossary glyph__ a book glyph linking to a glossary of cyberpunk terms will hug the right side of the page, following the player as they scroll up and down

-3. dungeons update -- ?
+3. dungeon update -- ?
-__2 unique dungeons__ depending on if the player is Chaos or Order, they will be given the option to hack in to FrameWorld and experience one of two unique text "dungeons", containing a  variety of puzzles built with  JavaScript.
-They are:  _101010_ if the player is Chaos, _Court of the Blizzard Queen_ if the player is Order.
+__101010 dungeon__ depending on if the player is Order or Chaos, they will be given the option to hack in to FrameWorld and experience a unique text "dungeon", containing a variety of puzzles built with  JavaScript. _101010_ you are trapped in a dark corner of FrameWorld by the Super AI Summer Child.
+Using the help of another mysterious Super AI, Tron, you must escape Summer's Madhouse with your life and mind intact.
 4. art, music and sound update -- after 11/20/17
 after game jam